metapolator/metapolator/specimen,-and-glyph-interaction.md

 ![](http://mmiworks.net/metapolator/hovercorner.png)

-then after another 500ms timeout a panel pops up:
+then after another 500ms timeout, or a click, a panel pops up:

 ![](http://mmiworks.net/metapolator/fixpanel4.png)

-on the left and right of the panel we see two schematic representations of the-point-and-pen.
-Having separate representations allows us to untangle those hairy situations where the two points are (nearly) on top of each other (or bring them together when they are far apart); having schematic representations allows us to deal with those hairy situations where any stroke width is (near) zero.
+on the left and right of the panel we see two schematic representations of the point-and-pen.
+Having separate representations allows us to untangle those hairy situations where the two points are (nearly) on top of each other (or bring them together when they are far apart); having schematic representations allows us to deal with those hairy situations where any stroke weight is (near) zero.
 We see that the representations are connected to their point.

 In each representation the skeleton point, port or starboard pen-end can be selected to be aligned.
 The skeleton point is the default.
 The middle of the panel lists the horizontal and vertical distances between the selected points—these are absolute, never negative.
 When the point selection is changed, the distances update:

 ![](http://mmiworks.net/metapolator/fixalign4.png)

-we also see that when a distance is zero milliEm, the word ‘align’ is displayed instead. **note** that users can use the two selected skeleton point handles to fine-tune the horizontal and vertical distances in this state, also using the arrow keys.
+we also see that when a distance is zero units, the word ‘align’ is displayed instead. **note** that users can use the two selected skeleton point handles to fine-tune the horizontal and vertical distances in this state, also using the arrow keys.

 When point selection and distances are OK, users pick horizontal, vertical or both to be fixed in the middle of the panel.
 This closes the panel, as does the close box at the top, which makes no change to the alignment setup.